charlourdes/spending-analyser/README.md

 3. ### AI summarisation
  I used the OpenAI model API in order to generate a natural language summary of the customer's spending.
-My prompt design aimed for a human-like and conversational tone to create an intuitive summary that highlights patterns and categories of spending.
+My prompt design aimed for a human-like tone to create an intuitive summary that highlights patterns and categories of spending.
 I also designed the prompt to offer a budgeting/financial tip to develop the analysis further.
-This has turned complex numbers into helpful text.

 I made the decision to have the AI summary only load after the user presses the primary CTA button.

 This: